 Communicate with tenants throughout the process

-Let tenants know which repairs are scheduled, when workers will be onsite, and whether utilities or access points may be temporarily disrupted.
+Let tenants know which repairs are scheduled, when workers will be on-site, and whether utilities or access points may be temporarily disrupted.
 Transparency builds trust and can help avoid unnecessary conflict.

 If the property becomes uninhabitable, issue a notice to vacate and coordinate any temporary housing arrangements required by state law or the terms of your lease.
 Keep documentation of all correspondence, including move-out instructions and updates about the restoration timeline.
+Some states have specific requirements about how quickly you must restore habitability or provide rent relief, so check your local landlord-tenant laws before assuming a standard approach applies.

-Prevent future storm damage with proactive measures
+Prevent future hurricane damage with proactive measures

 Once repairs are complete, take steps to minimize future storm damage.
 Trim overhanging trees and remove dead branches that could break off during high winds and become airborne debris.
 Regular tree maintenance is one of the simplest ways to prevent roof and siding damage.

-Electrical damage is another risk often overlooked.
+Electrical damage is another risk that often gets overlooked.
 Installing whole-home surge protection or lightning rods can reduce the likelihood of fires or destroyed appliances during severe weather.
 Consider upgrading older electrical panels or wiring if your property experiences repeated surges or breaker issues.

 More storm damage topics